sunil235/GraphAlgo/README.md

 # GraphAlgo

-This project creates Adjacency list and outputs the node id from the list of words provided in the file and does a Depth first/Breadth first
+This project creates graph traversal via DFS/BFS and outputs the node id from the list of words provided in the file